kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

   * Consumption

-	- There is not much difference for consume apart from the extra knowledge of channels and translating them to Kyma concpets of `event types` and `application identifier`.
+	- There is not much difference for consumption apart from the extra knowledge of channels and translating them to Kyma concepts of `event types` and `application identifier`.
 	- Consume needs to implement `Event Activation` as Knative eventing has no such or similiar concept.
 Post discussion with Knative community, they do not want to introduce such constraints and expect applications to build them.
 Refer [examples](./kyma-knative-eventing-examples.md)